- What athletic teams does University Prep have?

 When considering applicants, our admission teams look for a variety of personal qualities.
 We pay particular attention to students who show potential for academic success in our college preparatory program, manifest a commitment to learning, will assume personal responsibility for making a positive contribution to the school community, and will respect the dignity of others and their surroundings.
 Success at UPrep typically comes to college-bound students who can profit from a school that offers small classes and close working relationships between students and teachers.

 Our students come from all over the greater Seattle/Eastside area and they choose a variety of ways to travel to and from school.
 Walking, riding bicycles, carpooling, and Metro custom bus routes servicing specific neighborhoods are popular methods of transportation.
-We also publish a zip code directory, which assists with carpooling.
+We also encourage carpooling through our secure, online Pogo app.
+Families can access a zip code directory to assist with carpooling.

 UPrep is accredited by the Northwest Association of Independent Schools (NWAIS).
 The association accredits independent elementary and secondary schools in Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington.
 Accreditation of an institution by NWAIS indicates that it meets or exceeds the association’s criteria for the assessment of institutional quality periodically.
 An accredited school is one which has the necessary resources to achieve its stated mission through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.
 The NWAIS accreditation program has been awarded national recognition by the National Association of Independent Schools (NAIS).

-University Prep considers applications from students with special needs and/or disabilities.
-Please include in the Parent Statement any information about special needs or disabilities, private test results, or psychological or educational assessments.
-Please contact Dr. Jane Cutter, our Learning Resource Coordinator, at 206.525.2714 ext.
-205 or firstname.lastname@example.org, with any questions you may have.
-If you do not wish to submit such information, please understand that your application will be considered without regard to any special needs the student may have.
-We offer an Orton-Gillingham Language Training Program for students with language disabilities.
-Typically, students meet with language training teachers five hours per week.
-The program is limited in the number of students it can serve, and has an additional cost of $11,200 for 2016-2017.
+University Prep values neurodiversity and considers applications from all types of learners.
+Please include in the Parent Statement any information about learning support needs.
+Also, please send any private test results, psychological or educational assessments to firstname.lastname@example.org.
+Please contact Shannon Salverda, our Director of Learning Support, at 206.525.2714 ext.
+205 or email@example.com, with any questions you may have.
+If you do not wish to submit such information, please understand that your application will be considered without regard to any specific supports that might benefit your student.
+We offer a one-on-one, Orton-Gillingham based, Learning Pathways Program for students with language-based learning differences.
+Typically, students meet with Learning Pathways teachers one class period out of seven.
+The program is limited in the number of students it can serve, and has an additional cost of $11,700 for 2017-2018.

-Parents may participate in field trips and other class activities, act as guest speakers in the classrooms, or assist with on-campus events such as Founders Day, Grandparents Day, and Admission tours.
-In addition, some parents may be invited to join the Board of Trustees, which is responsible for the governance of the school.
+Parents/guardians have the opportunity to participate with class activities, act as guest speakers, assist with on campus events such as First Day Coffee, Founders Day, Grandparents Day and Admission tours.
+In addition, some parents/guardians may be invited to join the Board of Trustees, which is responsible for the governance of the school.

 No. In addition to the qualities listed above, the admission teams consider a variety of factors, including gender, ethnicity, socioeconomic background, and sibling status when making decisions.
 Because the teams seek to balance each class, we are unable to accept all siblings.
 However, we offer an early admission process to sibling applicants whereby they receive their admission decisions in mid-December.